zehnm/neeo-mystrom-switch/README.md

 ```

 ### Logging Level
 The logging level can be specified in the environment variable `LOG_LEVEL`.
-Valid values are: error, warn, info, debug.
+Valid values are: error, warn, info, debug, silly.
 The default level is info.

 ```
 LOG_LEVEL=debug node index.js